d1mnewz/interviews/Answers/Non-technical/Why are you looking for a job.md

 # Why are you looking for a job?

 There is no 100% correct answer to this question.
 However, there are a lot of good-to-go answers that will fit almost every employer.
+The answers which are socially acceptable.

 To discover what is expected from candidate to say, I want to dig into details why this questions is asked and what is show to employer.